montge/documents/GFE/README.md

 Artifact(s) | Notes
 :---  | :---
 VPR RPC  |  A copy of the latest version of the VPR RPC software and documentation.
-Fileman Namespaces Listing | NA | The latest copy of the FileMan namespace spreadsheet.
+Fileman Namespaces Listing  | The latest copy of the FileMan namespace spreadsheet.
 New Fileman Namespace  | A FileMan namespace exclusively for the Team to allow for the creation of Project files and fields in FileMan.
-Integration Agreements  | NA | Access to the most up-to-date VISTA Integrations Agreements (sometimes called IAs), or Database Administrator Integration Agreements (DBIAs).
+Integration Agreements | Access to the most up-to-date VISTA Integrations Agreements (sometimes called IAs), or Database Administrator Integration Agreements (DBIAs).
 Cache Licenses  | Sufficient InterSystems Cache licenses to host FileMan Test VISTA systems.
 Sandbox account  | VA VISTA Sandbox Account with full Linux VM.